FREE Initial Consultation (including necessary x-rays)

 The health of your teeth is important for all aspects of oral function.
 Whether it’s talking, chewing, or simply smiling, our teeth play an important role in our daily lives.
 In some situations, however, teeth need to be removed to improve the overall health of our mouths.
-Dental extractions can be performed by Dr. Weston Spencer at our La Jolla and Rancho Santa Fe offices so that you can enjoy a beautiful, healthy smile once again.
+Dental extractions can be performed by Dr. Weston Spencer at our La Jolla dental office so that you can enjoy a beautiful, healthy smile once again.

 Reasons for Dental Extraction

 Dental extractions can become necessary for any number of reasons.
 Dr. Weston Spencer may recommend an extraction if a tooth suffers from advanced decay or has broken in a way that it cannot be repaired.
 It is common for teeth, particularly impacted wisdom teeth, to be extracted to prevent crowding.
 Teeth may also be extracted in preparation for Invisalign® treatment.